 While there are plenty of conventional treatment methods out there ranging from topical creams to prescription medications, patients have historically been wary of these options due to their ineffectiveness, their prohibitive costs, and/or their potentially dangerous side effects.

-Thus, CBD oil for psoriasis has been emerging as a potentially viable treatment option based on its anti-inflammatory properties, its role as an autoimmune regulator, and its influence on whole-body homeostasis.
+Thus, CBD topicals for psoriasis have been emerging as potentially viable treatment options based on their anti-inflammatory properties, role as an autoimmune regulator, and influence on whole-body homeostasis.

 Research on CBD for psoriasis has been limited.
 Despite this, the results of several studies have been more than promising.
 One study in particular showcases a definitive role of the endocannabinoid system in regulating cutaneous (skin) cell growth and differentiation.